 Many breast cancer symptoms are invisible and not noticeable without a professional screening, but some symptoms can be caught early just by being proactive about your breast health.
 Keep your breast health in check with the Know the Symptoms guide today.

 Breast pain is any discomfort, tenderness, or pain in the breast or underarm region, and it may occur for a number of reasons.
-Generally, breast pain is not a sign of breast cancer.
+Breast pain usually isn’t a sign of breast cancer.
 Should breast pain cause me to be concerned about breast cancer?
-Although many women with pain in one or both breasts may be concerned […]
+Although many women with pain in one or both breasts may be […]

 A cyst in the breast may feel like a lump, but upon examination the lump is a small, generally harmless sac filled with fluid rather than a cancerous or benign lump of cells.
 You may have one cyst or many cysts that appear together.

 Adult women of all ages are encouraged to perform breast self-exams at least once a month.
 Johns Hopkins Medical center states,

 “Forty percent of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.”

 A clinical breast exam is performed by a healthcare professional who is trained to recognize many different types of abnormalities and warning signs.
 This in-office exam will most likely be completed by your family physician or gynecologist at your annual exam, whereas your breast self-exam is something every woman should do at once at month at home.

 A mammogram is an x-ray that allows a qualified specialist to examine the breast tissue for any suspicious areas.
 The breast is exposed to a small dose of ionizing radiation that produces an image of the breast tissue.